Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $518,467

-Buyers looking for newer construction, family-friendly neighborhoods, and everyday convenience often gravitate toward Post Falls.
-It is also attractive to buyers who want to stay in Idaho while maintaining easier access to jobs or services across the state line.
-For many households, Post Falls hits the sweet spot between price, convenience, and lifestyle.
+Buyers who want to stay in Idaho while maintaining easier access to jobs, shopping, or family across the state line often compare Post Falls closely with Coeur d’Alene.
+For many households, it hits the sweet spot between price, convenience, and daily functionality.

 Hayden